Information for Australian citizens who wish to be married in Switzerland

 The laws governing marriage formalities in Switzerland vary from Canton to Canton.
 Copies of the relevant Cantonal legislation are not held at the Consulate in Geneva, therefore you should contact the Marriage Office in the town where you wish to be married, in order to obtain full details of the Swiss requirements.

 The Swiss Authorities may also require an 'Apostille' stamp on any Australian documents you may have to provide to them, (eg. birth certificate / divorce papers).
-If an 'Apostille' is required, this must be issued by the Department of Foreign Affairs in Australia.
-Please note also that the 'Apostille' must be stamped, on the original document.
+If an 'Apostille' is required, this can be issued by the Australian Consulate-General in Geneva.

 As a general rule, (but not always - this depends on the Canton) the Swiss authorities will require a declaration from the Australian Consulate General Geneva, entitled a “Certificate of No Impediment to Marriage” (CNI).
-The CNI application form can be downloaded at Marriage Overseas.
+For more information see getting married overseas.

 Please note : any documents to be provided to the Swiss authorities that are not in one of the three official languages of Switzerland (French, German or Italian) must be officially translated.